linuxaustralia/constitution_and_policies/constitution.md

 * confirming the minutes of the previous annual general meeting and any special general meetings held since the previous annual general meeting,
 * receiving reports from the committee on the association’s activities during the previous financial year,
-* electing office-bearers and ordinary committee members,
+* electing office-bearers and ordinary committee members, or to announce the results of a ballot held prior to the annual general meeting under subclause _ComEle-4_,
 * receiving and considering financial statements or reports required to be submitted to members of the association under the Act.

 Note: The Act, section 37(1) and (2) provides for when annual general meetings must be held.